roytang/blog/content/posts/2007/08/first-birthday-outside-the-country.md

 Check.
 Yeap, I turned 29 a couple of days ago.

-There&#8217;s a typhoon signal no. 8 over HK right now as I type this.
-For people in the Philippines, that&#8217;s hard to imagine since our local indicators only go up to storm signal no. 4.
-But it&#8217;s really a bit calm where I am right now, some wind but not much rain.
-I&#8217;m not inclined to go out though, I&#8217;m running out of clothes as it is.
+There&'s a typhoon signal no. 8 over HK right now as I type this.
+For people in the Philippines, that&'s hard to imagine since our local indicators only go up to storm signal no. 4.
+But it&'s really a bit calm where I am right now, some wind but not much rain.
+I&'m not inclined to go out though, I&'m running out of clothes as it is.

-I&#8217;m flying back next Tuesday, hopefully the storm has dissipated by then.
+I&'m flying back next Tuesday, hopefully the storm has dissipated by then.
 I miss my own bed. :p

 ## Comments